CyberGitLabs/security-writeups/Hack The Box Machines/Timelapse.md

 *******2 Foothold*******

-Since SMB is the easier service to interact with i started with that one.
+Since SMB is the easier service to interact with I started with that one.

 ![diagram](../images/Timelapse/Timelapse_shares.png)

 The Guest user has read access over the *Shares* share.
-So i downloaded everything:
+So I downloaded everything:

 ![diagram](../images/Timelapse/Timelapse_shares2.png)

 In the Dev share there is a zip file called *winrm_backup.zip*.
-The name suggests that has something to do with winrm, so i tried to extract it:
+The name suggests that has something to do with winrm, so I tried to extract it:

 ![diagram](../images/Timelapse/Timelapse_unzip.png)